Greedy maximal independent sets via local limits: Introduction

 Finally, we note that the following parallel/distributed algorithm gives a further way to look at the maximal independent set generated by the greedy algorithm.
-After (randomly) ordering the vertices, we colour ``red'' all the \emph{sinks}, that is, all the vertices which appear before their neighbours in the order, and then remove them and their neighbours from the graph and continue.
-Formulated this way, the algorithm is very easy to implement, and requires only local communication between the nodes.
-Also, conditioning on the initial random ordering, it is deterministic, a property which appears to be of importance (see, e.g.,~\cite{BFGS12}).
-A main question of interest is the number of rounds it takes the algorithm to terminate.
-In~\cite{FN18} it was shown that with high probability (\whp{})\footnote{That is, with probability tending to $1$ as $n$ tends to infinity.} it terminates in $O(\ln{n})$ steps on any $n$-vertex graph, and that this is tight.
-Thus, even though these algorithms may be suboptimal, they are strikingly simple and can be surprisingly efficient.
+After (randomly) ordering the vertices, we add to $\gis$ all the \term{sinks}, namely, the vertices which appear before their neighbours in the order, and then remove them and their neighbours from the graph.
+We repeat these steps until the graph is empty.
+Formulated this way, the algorithm is straightforward to implement and requires only local communication between the nodes.
+Also, conditioning on the initial random ordering, it is deterministic, a property that appears to be important (see, e.g.,~\cite{BFGS12}).
+A central question of interest is the number of rounds it takes the algorithm to terminate.
+In~\cite{FN18} it was shown that it terminates in $O(\log{n})$ steps \whp{} on any $n$-vertex graph, and that this is tight.
+Thus, even though these algorithms may be suboptimal, they are strikingly simple and surprisingly efficient.